📥 Download raw

 -- rejected proposal

 This definition does not account for the possibility of xs evolving to better approximations.
-The established definition fixes this issue:
+The following actually adopted definition fixes this issue:

 _⇒_ : (L Set) (L Set) (L Set)

-Similarly, a principled definition of the forcing extension’s bottom proposition would not be this…
+Similarly, a principled definition of the forcing extension’s bottom proposition is not

 ⫫-naive : L Set